TheBIPM/SI-Reference-Point-generation-scripts/docs/sirp.md

 ## 1. Scope

 The [SI Reference Point](http://si-digital-framework.org/SI) is a part of the SI Digital Framework, an effort undertaken by the
-[Bureau International des Poids et Mesures](https://bipm.org) to digitalize metrology.
+[International Committee for Weights and Measures](https://www.bipm.org/en/committees/ci/cipm) to digitalize metrology, endorsed by a growing coalition of international scientific and quality infrastructure organisations through a [Joint Statement of Intent](https://www.bipm.org/en/-/2022-03-30-digital-statement).
 The [SI Reference Point](http://si-digital-framework.org/SI) offers a suite of tools that render the information from the SI Brochures available in a machine-readable format and is thus at the very heart of the SI Digital Framework.
 It is designed to serve as the authoritative digital reference for the [International System of Units (SI)](https://www.bipm.org/measurement-units/).